 It served as the inspiration for Katharine Lee Bates’ song “America The Beautiful,” which was originally a poem simply titled “Pikes Peak.”
 The world’s highest cog railroad delivers visitors up to the same iconic summit that inspired the song’s patriotic lyrics.

 Old Colorado City

-> Today, Old Colorado City is a small Colorado Springs neighborhood filled with antique shops, candy stores, restaurants, and jewelers, but in the 1800’s, it was the Territory of Colorado’s first capitol, and was an important destination for gold processing during the Pikes Peak Gold Rush.
+Today, Old Colorado City is a small Colorado Springs neighborhood filled with antique shops, candy stores, restaurants, and jewelers, but in the 1800s, it was the Territory of Colorado’s first capital and was an important destination for gold processing during the Pikes Peak Gold Rush.
 The capital status was eventually transferred to nearby Colorado Springs.

-> Called the “Wild West” town by some, Old Colorado City was replete with saloons, brothels, and gaming parlors when it was at its peak in the 1890s.
+Called the “Wild West” town by some, Old Colorado City was replete with saloons, brothels, and gaming parlors when it was at its peak in the 1890s.
 The town enjoyed independence from Colorado Springs until prohibition decimated the local economy and forced residents to vote to become a part of their former rival in 1917.

 Ranking among the most historic, luxurious, and memorable hotels in America, the Broadmoor is a member of the National Trust for Historic Preservation.
 A stay at this 5-star hotel combines luxurious accommodations and fine dining with outdoor mountain recreation like fly fishing, falconry, hiking, and rock climbing.

 It’s a resort known around the world for its unique blend of opulence and rugged Colorado charm.
 The Broadmoor is located southwest of Downtown Colorado Springs and is a symbol of the city’s historical legacy.